 #5: State Farm

-State Farm is another nationally known insurance company who offers affordable rates for car insurance.
+State Farm is another nationally known insurance company that offers affordable rates for car insurance.
 They also offer discounts for safe driving, bundling more than one policy, anti-theft devices, and more.

 State Farm also ranked in the top 5 in nine regions identified by J.D.
 Power in their most recent auto insurance satisfaction study, which considered factors like policy offerings, price, and customer service.

 #6: Erie Insurance

 Erie Insurance offers affordable auto insurance coverage with plenty of interesting coverage inclusions you may not expect.
-Their basic polices include coverage for pets, personal items, auto glass repair, and roadside assistance, for example.
+Their basic policies include coverage for pets, personal items, auto glass repair, and roadside assistance, for example.

 However, Erie Insurance does get high marks for customer service.
 They even received the #1 spot for auto insurance satisfaction in the Mid-Atlantic region in J.D.
 Power’s latest study.

 #7: Amica Mutual

 Amica Mutual claims their customers save an average of $596 when they switch auto insurance companies and buy one of their policies.
 They base their savings promises on the fact they offer lower rates than other insurance companies and a wide range of discounts that almost any consumer could benefit from.